davidgsd/AllScan/README.md

 	# Below needed only if you do not have php-curl installed and get ASL stats errors
 	sudo apt-get install php-curl; sudo service apache2 restart

 Now open a browser and go to your node's IP address followed by /allscan/ eg. `http://192.168.1.23/allscan/`, and bookmark that URL.
 You should see a Connection Status table showing your Node number(s), Call Sign and Location, a control form where you can enter node numbers and use the Connect, Disconnect, etc. buttons, and a Favorites table with at least a few favorites listed.
 If any of these are not showing check your allmon.ini and global.inc files in /var/www/html/supermon/ and make sure they are properly configured.

 # Update
 The update process is similar to the install process with exception that you don't need to create the allscan directory.
 To update AllScan log into your node with SSH and run the following commands:

 	cd /var/www/html

+	# If the allscan dir does not have 775 permissions or the web server group name run the following
+	sudo chmod 775 allscan
+	sudo chgrp www-data allscan # If www-data not defined replace with web server's group name

-	# Note: To make a backup copy of your existing allscan folder do the following:
+	# To make a backup copy of your existing allscan folder do the following
 	# cp -a allscan allscan-old

 	wget https://github.com/davidgsd/AllScan/archive/refs/heads/main.zip